 10,000 BC is an adventure story based in the ancient world.
-It lacks historic authenticity.
-That being said, this is a very interesting film directed by Roland Emmerich.
+It does lacks historic authenticity.
+That being said, this is a very interesting and adventurous film directed by Roland Emmerich.

-D’Leh decides to chase them with the help of his mentor Tic’Tic.
+D’Leh decides to chase them with the help of his mentor Tic’Tic (Cliff Curtis).
 What follows is a journey to the very corners of the Earth and a battle for freedom.

 The movie was good, but not great.
-It takes material from other films such as the John Wayne film The Searchers.
+I did enjoy it despite its lack of originality.
+For instance, It takes material from other films such as the John Wayne film The Searchers.
 For all of its faults, it is an enjoyable film that shows a realistic approach to hunter-gatherers and their tribes.
-At times, it did feel a bit long, but it did not deserve the hate from the critics.
+At times, it did feel that the pacing was a bit slow, but it did not deserve the hate from the critics.

 FAVORITE QUOTE: You must become a hunter.